BlockstreamResearch/bip-frost-dkg/README.md

 (without the help of the untrusted coordinator) and so the funds will be lost.

-The proper way to ensure that all participants have deemed the DKG session successful is to obtain explicit confirmations of success, which will also imply all participants have a redundant copy of the recovery data.
+Thus, anyone who intends to use the threshold public key should first obtain explicit confirmations of all participants that they have deemed the DKG session successful, which will also imply all participants have a redundant copy of the recovery data.
 One simple method of obtaining confirmation is to collect signed confirmation messages from all participants.
 (TODO Implement this in the code.)